6 Ways to ruin your motel.

 Someone needs to take some responsibility and if you don’t check the rooms then give someone you trust to take on the responsibility for checking the standards are met.

 Check out your cleaning score with online reviews.
-Compare it to other motels of similar standard.
+Compare it to other motels of a similar standard.
 Is there a problem?
 Housekeepers tend to be either on the ball or dropping it completely.
 Everyone forgets things.
 If it’s on a consistent basis I suggest re-training your housekeepers or finding new ones.

 Hire staff for pride rather than experience.